dyozie/pivotal-hd-docs/content/introduction/pivotalhd-component.md

 * DataLoader - A massively parallel SQL query engine

-* Sqoop - A tool for importing data from Database to HDFS and viceversa
+* Sqoop - A tool for importing data from Database to HDFS and vice versa

-* Flume - A scalable data importing system to Hadoop
+* Flume - A scalable data system for importing data importing to Hadoop